All Episodes

 The major problem here is that people really wanted change.

-You've got, for example, lobbyists who then went, I mean, uh, people who worked for uh major insurance company, health insurance companies that ended up as chiefs of staff of people who had a key role in Writing the health insurance bill.
+You've got, for example, lobbyists who then went, I mean, people who worked for major insurance company, health insurance companies that ended up as chiefs of staff of people who had a key role in writing the health insurance bill.

-I mean, that kind of stuff is not supposed to be going on uh with it with the new uh the new election that we uh the new regime, the new uh administration, and so forth and so on.
+I mean, that kind of stuff is not supposed to be going on with the new election that we, the new regime, the new administration, and so forth and so on.

 He called it the regime.